fredeaker/pyfpdf-grid/README.md

 # pyfpdf-grid
-I created this Python script to generate a grid with upper-left coordinates to support another project related to laying out components in a PDF with PyFPDF.
+I created this Python script to generate a grid with upper-left coordinates to support another project related to laying out components in a PDF with [pypdf](https://github.com/py-pdf/pypdf).

 ## Description
-Creates a grid with upper-left coordinates for the purpose of laying out components with PyPDF in a seperate script.
+Creates a grid with upper-left coordinates to lay out components with PyPDF in a separate script.

 ## Usage
 No command-line arguments or input files have been implemented yet.
-However you, can modify the value of gridsize to set the size of the grid.
+However, you can modify the value of `gridsize` to set the size of the grid.
 For example:

 `gridsize = int(18)` = 0.25 inches (18 pt)